lindseyburnett/gathermate2_data_helper/README.md

 TODO
 - [ ] Configurable names for the output file
+- [ ] Tampermonkey script needs to account for being on wowhead pages that don't have the mapper element